wrapperband/Tame-Mossley-FloodRisk/README.md

 note : This is a daily reading so, real flood time speeds may changing by an even greater amount.

 The flood in Mossley on 11/9/2017 show that the flood warning level should be decreased to ~80cm and the alarm level be set ~240cm at the Waggon gauge Uppermill.

+#### Planner should be taking action as designated by the Environment Agency report [Ref17]

+    11. Flood risk is increasing, perhaps substantially, so Planners, Emergency Planners, Asset Managers and others will need to mitigate this  through a mix of collaborative working, planning policies, use of ‘worst case’ scenarios,development of contingency plans, and some detailed analysis.

 ### Method